DisCPP/DisCPP/Readme.md

 ## DisC++
 DisC++ is a simplified, but feature rich Discord API wrapper written in modern C++.
 It can run on Linux and Windows.
 Its also focused on being multi threaded so commands and event listeners are ran on seperate threads, this means you dont have to worry about slowing the bot down with a certain command.

+The [development branch](https://github.com/DisCPP/DisCPP/tree/development) will have the newest features and might even be faster, or more stable.

 ## What makes DisC++ different?
 * Low memory usage.
 * Even though its very memory optimized, it doesn't loose any readability, usability or features.